insomniaeddie/PixelCloud_Serverless-Image-Processing-with-AWS/README.md

-# PixelizeCloud: Serverless Image Processing with AWS Lambda and Amazon S3
+# PixelizeCloud: Serverless Image resizing with AWS Lambda and Amazon S3